Abhay and Rani Bang: Surgical care

-The couple, through their organization SEARCH, built the Maa Danteshwari Hospital for the rural and tribal people of Gadchiroli.
+Abhay Bang and Rani Bang, through their organization SEARCH, built the Maa Danteshwari Hospital for the rural and tribal people of Gadchiroli.
 Along with OPD and IPD care, a variety of surgeries are also conducted in this setup.
 Doctors from throughout the state of Maharashtra come and operate in this setup.
 Shekhar Bhojraj, a spine surgeon from Mumbai, and his team of 6-8 other spine surgeons have been associated with SEARCH for more than 10 years and have conducted more than 100 spine surgeries in Gadchiroli.
-In August 2016, when Rani Bang was to undergo spinal surgery herself, she too was operated in the SEARCH hospital by Shekhar Bhojraj and his wife Shilpa, an anesthetist in Mumbai.
+In August 2016, when Rani Bang was to undergo spinal surgery herself, she too was operated in the SEARCH hospital by Shekhar Bhojraj and his wife Shilpa, an anaesthetist in Mumbai.

 Positions held

 Apart from being the founder-directors of SEARCH, Abhay and Rani Bang have served on various national and state level committees.
 Some of them are as follows: